CHILD SEATS LAW: As a rule, children must use a suitable child car seat until they either:

 In this case children under three must travel in the front seat with the correct child seat.
 Children over three years can sit in the back using an adult belt.

 Vehicles With No Fitted Seat Belts

 Children under 3 must travel in a child car seat.
 If there is no seat belt, they cannot travel in that vehicle.
 Children over 3 can travel in the back seat without a car seat and without a seat belt if the vehicle does not have one.

-Seek professional advice for help choosing the right car seat.
+Note: Seek professional advice for help choosing the right car seat.
 Travel safely with children in your vehicle.